Overturned semi closes Highway 520 bridge’s westbound lanes

 Sound Transit routes 542 and 545 are being rerouted, King County Metro said.

-Meanwhile, in the eastbound lanes, a collision is blocking the left lane east of Montlake Boulevard in Seattle, the transportation department said.
+Meanwhile, in the eastbound lanes, a collision is blocking the left lane east of Montlake Boulevard in Seattle, WSDOT said.

 This is a breaking news story and will be updated.